 In September 2021, the Board of Directors approved and the Company adopted the Plan (the "QT Imaging Plan").
-The maximum aggregate number of shares of common stock that the Company may award under the QT Imaging Plan is 7,000,000.
+The maximum aggregate number of shares of common stock that the Company may award under the QT Imaging Plan was 7,000,000.
 The term of the QT Imaging Plan was originally 10 years.
-The QT Imaging Plan is administered by the compensation committee of the Company's Board of Directors (the "Administrator").
+The QT Imaging Plan was administered by the compensation committee of the Company's Board of Directors (the "Administrator").
 The Company may grant awards to eligible participants which may take the form of stock options (both incentive stock options and non-qualified stock options), stock purchase rights, restricted stock, restricted stock units and performance stock awards.
 Awards may be granted to employees, directors, and consultants (as defined in the QT Imaging Plan.)
 The term of any stock option award may not exceed 10 years and may be subject to vesting conditions, as determined by the Administrator.
 Incentive stock options may only be granted to employees of the Company or any subsidiary that is a "subsidiary corporation" within the meaning of Section 424(f) of the Internal Revenue Code.
-The exercise price of any stock option award cannot be less than fair market value of the Company's common stock and a term that does not exceed five years.
+The exercise price of any stock option award cannot be less than fair market value of the Company's common stock, provided, however, that an incentive stock option granted to an employee who owns more than 10% of the total combined voting power of all classes of stock of the Company or any parent or subsidiary, must have an exercise price of no less than 110% of the fair market value of the Company's common stock and a term that does not exceed five years.
 Vesting is subject to the option holder's continued service to the Company, ranging up to a four-year period.
 Unvested options are subject to forfeiture upon termination of employment.
-On March 4, 2024, the QT Imaging Plan was terminated in accordance with the terms of the Business Combination Agreement.
+On March 4, 2024, the QT Imaging Plan was terminated in accordance with the terms of the Business Combination Agreement and the options to purchase 1,237,681 shares of common stock were cancelled at the close of the Business Combination in accordance with the terms of the Business Combination Agreement.

-The following table summarizes information regarding activity in the QT Imaging Plan and the 2024 Incentive Plan during the six months ended June 30, 2024:
+The following table summarizes information regarding activity in the QT Imaging Plan and the 2024 Incentive Plan during the nine months ended September 30, 2024:

-Number of Options Weighted- Average Exercise Price Weighted-Average Remaining Contractual Life (years) Outstanding, January 1, 2024 1,249,809 \$ 24.80 6.9 Cancelled (12,128) \$ 22.40 Terminated pursuant to Business Combination Agreement (1,237,681) \$ 24.83 Outstanding, June 30, 2024 \$
+Number of Options Weighted- Average Exercise Price Weighted-Average Remaining Contractual Life (years) Outstanding, January 1, 2024 1,249,809 \$ 24.80 6.9 Granted under the 2024 Incentive Plan 2,072,000 \$ 0.74 Cancelled (12,128) \$ 22.40 Terminated pursuant to Business Combination Agreement (1,237,681) \$ 24.83 Outstanding, September 30, 2024 2,072,000 \$ 0.74 9.8 Exercisable as of September 30, 2024 \$ Vested and expected to vest as of September 30, 2024 2,072,000 \$ 0.74 9.8